-Spiders tend to stay away from humans, but the fact remains that you just cannot avoid them if you live in Oregon.
-They make it into your home by entering through your foundation and eaves.
+Spiders tend to stay away from humans, but the fact remains that you just cannot avoid them if you live in Beaverton.
+A spider infestation can result from these critters crawling through your foundation, eaves, windows, and other open access points.
 Once inside, they make their homes wherever they can find a comfortable dark corner, like under your furniture, in cardboard boxes in your garage, and of course, your attic or basement.
 Coming across one accidentally and getting bitten is unfortunately a very common occurrence.

 Hobo spiders in particular are very common in Oregon homes, even in dense urban settings.
 Hobo spiders are generally somewhere between half an inch to an inch long and are brown in color.
-They have a somewhat elongated body shape, but they vary a lot in size and color and can be easily mistaken for other species of spider.
-Hobo spiders are known for building funnel shaped webs, often in wood piles and thick hedges.
-They have a relatively high toxicity and although most hobo bites cause minor discomfort and swelling, there have also been reported instances of dermonecrosis from hobo bites.
-Because hobo spiders can be hard to identify, it’s important to get a professional organic pest control expert in to evaluate your situation.
+They have a somewhat elongated body shape, but they vary a lot in size and color and can be easily mistaken for other species of spiders.
+Hobo spiders are known for building funnel-shaped webs, often in woodpiles and thick hedges.
+They have relatively high toxicity and although most hobo bites cause minor discomfort and swelling, there have also been reported instances of dermonecrosis from hobo bites.
+Because hobo spiders can be hard to identify, getting a professional organic spider pest control expert to evaluate your situation is important.
 Often, the only way to tell if a spider is really a hobo is to examine it under a microscope.